AI-multimodal/Lightshow/old-docs/source/quickstart.rst

 The database
 ============

-Everything in **Lightshow** is built around materials databases, specifically the :py:class:`lightshow.database.Database` class.
-This object is a lightweight container for `Pymatgen Structure <https://pymatgen.org/pymatgen.core.html#pymatgen.core.structure.Structure>`_ objects, and can be instantiated in a few different ways.
+Everything in **Lightshow** is built around materials databases, specifically the ``lightshow.database.Database`` class.
+This object is a lightweight container for Pymatgen ``Structure`` objects, and can be instantiated in a few different ways.

 Begin by importing the ``Database`` object.